peteroupc/peteroupc.github.io/randomfunc.md

         end
         // Last resort (might happen because rounding
         // error happened somehow)
-        return list[lastItem]
+        return lastItem
     END METHOD

 <a id=Example></a>
 #### Example

 Assume `list` is the following: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
-Since "oranges" has a higher weight than "apples", "oranges" is more likely to be chosen than "apples" with the `DiscreteWeightedChoice` method.
+Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `DiscreteWeightedChoice` method.
+The following pseudocode implements how to get a randomly chosen item from the list with that method.

+    index = DiscreteWeightedChoice(list, weights)
+    // Get the actual item
+    item = list[index]

+<a id=Weighted_Choice_Without_Replacement></a>
+#### Weighted Choice Without Replacement

+In the example above, the weights sum to 21.
+However, each weight does not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times.
+Each call to `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding item will be chosen rather than the other items.
+And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is called with the same weights.
+This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

+To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), simply call `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
+This technique will only work properly if all the weights are integers 0 or greater.
+The pseudocode below is an example of this.

+    // Get the sum of weights
+    // (NOTE: This assumes that `weights` is
+    // a list that can be modified.
+If the original weights
+    // are needed for something else, a copy of that
+    // list should be made, but the copying process
+    // is not shown here.)
+    totalWeight = 0
+    i = 0
+    while i < size(list)
+        totalWeight = totalWeight + weights[i]
+        i = i + 1
+    end
+    // Choose as many items as the sum of weights i = 0
+    items = NewList()
+    while i < totalWeight
+        index = DiscreteWeightedChoice(list, weights)
+  // Decrease weight by 1 to implement selection
+  // without replacement.
+  weights[index] = weights[index] - 1
+        AddItem(items, list[index])
+    end

+Alternatively, if all the weights are integers 0 or greater and their sum is relatively small, create a list with as many copies of each item as its weight, then [shuffle](#Shuffling) that list.
+The resulting list will be ordered in a way that corresponds to a weighted random choice without replacement.

 <a id=Continuous_Weighted_Choice></a>
 ### Continuous Weighted Choice